Questions About Classes and Going Dancing

 The classes are relaxed and informal.
 Wear something comfortable so you can move about easily.

 - Do I need special shoes?

 You don't need special dance shoes.
 Wear shoes with smooth (e.g. leather) soles rather than soles which grip.
 Women can wear either heels or flat shoes (whichever you find most comfortable).
-At some Council owned venues like Notre Dame High school, there is a no narrow heels or stilettos rule.
+At some Council owned venues like schools, there is a 'no narrow heels or stilettos' rule.
 The venue is very strict about protecting its floor.
 If you do want to buy dance shoes, go to our links page to find local retailers.

 - Who is eligible for the concession price?